 86% of watch wearers are over the age of 35.

-According to Ariel Adams, founder of ABlogToWatch, Apple has two efforts in getting consumers to buy: “The first effort is telling people why they need a smart watch to begin with.
+According to Ariel Adams, founder of ABlogToWatch, Apple has two efforts in getting consumers to buy: “The first effort is telling people why they need a smartwatch to begin with.
 The other effort is explaining to people why they want the Apple Watch,” he told us.
 “This is not a category that has been established yet.
 It’s not something that people by default already want.
 It doesn’t fill an existing need.”

 That sentiment was expressed by many of our surveyees.
-“I feel connected enough with my phone, and sometimes that’s too connected,” one customer commented, while another expressed that he already has an iPhone and an iPad, so he has no need for a Apple Watch.
+“I feel connected enough with my phone, and sometimes that’s too connected,” one customer commented, while another expressed that he already has an iPhone and an iPad, so he has no need for an Apple Watch.
 Many of our customers also expressed health concerns in having a wireless product attached to their body.

-“Apple has had many successes and few failures.
+“Apple has had many successes and a few failures.
 And while no one has ever made any serious money betting against them, we feel [the Apple Watch] will not have the monumental success of the iPhone or the iPad,” says Altieri.

-Our surveyees think the watch is attractive and priced appropriately, but still have no intent to buy.
+Our surveyees think the watch is attractive and priced appropriately but still have no intent to buy.

-The short battery life and the short shelf life of Apple products in general was also a big issue for those surveyed: “It’s going to be like the iPhone—a newer and better Apple Watch will be out each year.
+The short battery life and the short shelf life of Apple products, in general, was also a big issue for those surveyed: “It’s going to be like the iPhone—a newer and better Apple Watch will be out each year.
 They won’t keep their value,” said one comment.
 “I don’t want a watch I have to have paired with my phone that will be outdated in three years,” said another.

 Adams says this skepticism is normal surrounding a new type of technology.
 “What ends up happening is a lot of people are going to be naysayers, and are going to poke and prod in holes in the technology and are going to be looking for reasons to criticize it,” he explains.
-“Ultimately, it’s going to take months or years for the smart watch industry to justify itself.
+“Ultimately, it’s going to take months or years for the smartwatch industry to justify itself.
 Apple is prepared for the idea that this is a product they need to stand behind for the long term—it’s not going to be an instant win.”

 After polling 819 users we received a number of responses.
 When asking surveyees if they would purchase the Apple Watch Bob’s received a number of mixed responses, which you can read below.